 Rhodes was particularly known for his gelled, spikey hair from the age of 26 up until 2001, at which point it was replaced by a short crop hair cut at the encouragement of the producer of the Masterchef series, Melanie Jappy.

 The backing for his restaurant ventures until spring 2003 came from the giant catering company, Sodexho.
-He also sells a line of preserves branded in his name.
+He also sold a line of preserves branded in his name.

-Rhodes says he loves clothes and has about 60 suits.
-He laments a custom-made £2,000 Giorgio Armani suit that in 2006 he burnt a hole in trying to iron the trousers too fast one day.
-He loves ironing clothes.
+Rhodes said he loved clothes and had about 60 suits.
+He lamented a custom-made £2,000 Giorgio Armani suit that in 2006 he burnt a hole in trying to iron the trousers too fast one day.
+He loved ironing clothes.

-His favourite film is “Man on Fire” with Denzel Washington; his favourite quote is from Jean Anthelme Brillat-Savarin: “The discovery of a new dish confers more happiness on humanity than the discovery of a new star.”
+His favourite film was “Man on Fire” with Denzel Washington; his favourite quote was from Jean Anthelme Brillat-Savarin: “The discovery of a new dish confers more happiness on humanity than the discovery of a new star.”